 - living in a car, public place, abandoned building or campground

-- Go to school, They must be given access to the same public education, including preschool education, provided to other children.
+- Attend school without any documetnation.
+They must be given access to the same public education provided to other students including pre-school children.

-- Continue in the school the school of origin before you became homeless or the school the school of residence.
+- Continue in their school of origin before they became homeless or their school school of residence.
 If a school sends your child to a school other than the one you request contact the McKinney-Vento office for assistance.

 - Enroll in school without giving permanent address.
 Schools cannot require proof of residency that might prevent or delay school enrollment if you qualify for the McKinney-Vento program.

 - Attend a school and participate in school programs with children who are not homeless.
 Children cannot be separated from the regular school program because they are homeless.

 - Receive comparable services provided to other USD 259 students.